muratk3n/thirdwave/en/README.md

 surprising, they are trying to help people! (then organize them to kill others, but that's later).

-"But that's an old debate, later liberterians said 'look Nazis were also socialist, etc etc"
+"But that's an old debate, later conservatives said 'look Nazis were also socialist, etc etc"

 ---